eProsima/fastdds-visualizer-plugin/.dev/wip.md

 - [-] support to discover a type using TypeObject
   - This implies to manage an internal logic so the type is not registered twice.
 Else it fails.
-- [-] support Data Types XML files addition
+- [X] support Data Types XML files addition
 - [-] support store Configuration for future runs
 - [-] support array clamp
 - [-] support string booleans to convert to numeric